sinshu/managed-doom/README.md

 ![Managed Doom](screenshots/window.png)

 The goal of this project is to make a fully functional Doom source port written in C# without unsafe code.

-The rendering engine is almost complete and capable of showing 3D view like the screenshots below at practical speed.
+The rendering engine is almost complete and capable of showing 3D view like the screenshots below.

-Now I'm working on the game physics, including thing movement, interaction and so on.
+Now I'm working on the gaming code.
+Although several functionalities are still missing, most weapons, monsters and gimmicks work much like the original game.